Integrating Secure Firewall Management Center and Cisco Security Analytics and Logging (SaaS)

 Configure the Management Center (version 7.2 and later) to Send Events to Security Services Exchange

-If your management center version is 7.0.2 or 7.2 and later, follow this procedure to configure your management center to have the managed devices send events directly to SSE.
+If your management center version is 7.0.2 to 7.0.X or version 7.2 and later, follow this procedure to configure your management center to have the managed devices send events directly to SSE.

 Before you begin